Creating a Cloud Storage Library

 - Name: Enter the name of the cloud storage library.

 - Type: Select the type of the cloud storage server.

 - MediaAgent: Select the MediaAgent you want to use.

-- The access information for cloud storage devices varies for each server type.
+- The other access information for cloud storage devices varies for each server type.
 For a list of server types and their access information, see Add / Edit Cloud Storage (General).

 - The credentials must not contain blank spaces or other special characters.

 - For a vendor that supports Amazon S3, you must select Amazon S3 from Type, and then, under Access Information, enter the credentials of that vendor.
 For a list of supported Amazon S3 vendors, see Amazon S3 Vendors.

 - When recovering deduplicated data from archive/cold cloud storage from the command line, all the volumes associated with the Deduplication Database (DDB) are recalled.
 Ensure that the DDB is sealed periodically (for example every six months) to reduce the amount of data that is recalled.

 - If the MediaAgent accesses the cloud library using a proxy, click the Advanced tab, select the Proxy Server check box, and then enter the proxy server access information.